UniversityOfHelsinkiCS/oodikone/updater/sis-updater-scheduler/README.md

 ## How the scheduler works

 1. A cron job runs either `scheduleHourly` or `scheduleWeekly`:
-   - `scheduleHourly`: Updates only entities modified since the last hourly update.
+   - `scheduleHourly`: Updates only entities that have been modified since the last hourly update.
+This ensures that changes such as new attainments or recently updated student data are quickly reflected in Oodikone.
-   - `scheduleWeekly`: Updates all relevant entities.
+   - `scheduleWeekly`: Updates all relevant entities, including those that may not have been considered in hourly updates.
+Some changes, such as modifications to study plans, are only processed in the weekly update.
 1. The scheduler fetches the entity IDs from the **importer database**.
 1. The fetched IDs are split into smaller chunks (based on the `CHUNK_SIZE` environment variable).
-1. BullMQ jobs are created with these chunks and added to the queue, where they will be processed by sis-updater-worker.
+1. BullMQ jobs are created with these chunks and added to the queue, where they will be processed by **sis-updater-worker**.

+By combining hourly and weekly updates, we ensure that Oodikone reflects the latest available data as quickly as possible while also periodically performing a full refresh to capture any changes that might otherwise be missed.

 ## Prepurge and purge workflows